swyxio/react-static-mdx/content/talks/pending.md

+## Turning the Static Dynamic

+One of the most beautiful things about the JAMstack is how you can progressively add functionality to a static site just like you would add visual components.
+In particular, often want to add authentication and serverless functions to make our sites more and more dynamic... and, of course, authenticated serverless functions!
+In this talk we discuss the why and the how of the blurring line between static and dynamic, and show how to do it with React, Gatsby, and Netlify!

+## Let's Put Everything-In-JS

+6 years ago, React put HTML-in-JS.
+More recently, CSS-in-JS has become as popular as it has been controversial.
+What if... we just skipped ahead and took this to its logical conclusion?
+An exploration of the absolutely insane, totally illogical, standards-bending future of Single File Components that might just be possible.

+> This is my "lets go wild" talk.
+I've been doing some research recently on bringing Vue's Single File Components to React, and concluded that most people are still too unambitious when it comes to the possibilities.
+I think a framework agnostic SFC spec may be possible, and that it can cover a whole lot more than templates, styling, and javascript.
+I will have practical demos, but I also want people to go nuts thinking about what they can do when Compilers are the new Frameworks.

 ## Reusable Time Travel with React Hooks and Immer

 Learn how and why to make a `useTimeTravel` React hook that we can use to make Tolerant User Interfaces - and a discussion about how custom hooks open the doors to reusable behavior that make great UX so much easier to write!